ELECTRICITY BUILDING: CENTRE OF THE CITY OF LIGHT

 Four of the twelve 1000 horse-power two-phase AC generators

-at the same table every day and goes through the same daily ritual.
-The
+where he sits at the same table every day and goes through the same daily

-waiter brings him 18 napkins (18 is divisible by three - his magic number),
+ritual.
+The waiter brings him 18 napkins (18 is divisible by three - his

-which he uses to polish the already immaculate table settings, while waiting
+magic number), which he uses to polish the already immaculate table settings,

-for his meal to arrive.
-This seems to be a result of his compulsion about
+while waiting for his meal to arrive.
+This seems to be a result of his

-germs -- he even refuses to shake hands with people.
-After I got
+compulsion about germs -- he even refuses to shake hands with people.

-to know him I realized that he has many other phobias and he is also hypersensitive
+After I got to know him I realized that he has many other phobias and he

-display of "High Potential and High Frequency Phenomena" with an adjoining
+room for the display of "High Potential and High Frequency Phenomena" with

-section containing some of the fantastic inventions of Mr. Tesla.
-His display
+an adjoining section containing some of the fantastic inventions of Mr.

-demonstrates the tremendous potential of his alternating current system
+Tesla.
+His display demonstrates the tremendous potential of his alternating

-that powers the Fair, and it is made up of a complex system of generators,
+current system that powers the Fair, and it is made up of a complex system

-motors, switchboards, lights, models, and copper circuit cables supported
+of generators, motors, switchboards, lights, models, and copper circuit

-by insulators that were recently designed for a Pomona, California power
+cables supported by insulators that were recently designed for a Pomona,

-company.
-All of this has been assembled to showcase the immense practical
+California power company.
+All of this has been assembled to showcase the

-applications of electricity devices and the feasibility of the transmission
+immense practical applications of electricity devices and the feasibility

 The mighty spotlights during illuminations